• Skip to primary navigation

 • salt and pepper to taste

-• ½ cup gluten-free or regular panko bread crumbs
+• ½ cup panko bread crumbs gluten-free or regular

 • 2 small zucchinis

-• 2 pounds of whitefish
+• 2 pounds cod or whitefish of choice

 Prevent your screen from going dark